Bookkeeping Examples for Small Business and Students

 Cash Sale

-In the sales invoice example above one of the transactions will post to the aged debtor’s account, if it is a cash sale, it will post to the bank or cash account.
+In the sales invoice example above, the transaction was posted to the aged debtor’s account; if it is a cash sale, it will post to the bank or cash account.

 AccountDebitCredit